 I support the 2nd Amendment.
-In fact, the Supreme Court ruled, just a few years ago, that reasonable gun laws are constitutional, and since then, other federal and state courts have consistently held that a rule on guns like the one we're talking about does not violate the 2nd Amendment.
+In fact, the Supreme Court ruled that reasonable gun laws are constitutional, and other federal and state courts have consistently held that a measure on guns like the one we're talking about does not violate the 2nd Amendment.
 Let's return to the real issue.
 It is just plain common sense to require background checks for all gun purchases.